 Frequently Asked Questions

-HIM programs have a rolling admission therefore; you can apply anytime throughout the year.
+The Cancer Registry Management program has a rolling admission therefore; you can apply anytime throughout the year.
 Full-time students should apply prior to or soon after starting general education courses.

-All HIM programs have a rolling admission therefore; you can apply anytime throughout the year.
+The Cancer Registry Management program has a rolling admission therefore; you can apply anytime throughout the year.

 Is a credential required to work in the healthcare industry?